 - Open Access: BHI 2023 proudly feature Open-Access publishing for accepted regular and late-breaking papers.

-- Travel Awards: for students, trainees, and postdocs are made available through a National Science Foundation (NSF) grant.
+- Travel Awards: for undergraduate and graduate students from US Institutions are available through a National Science Foundation (NSF) grant.

 - JBHI Special Issue: Top-rated regular papers will be recommended for a Special Issues IEEE Journal of Biomedical and Health Informatics (IF 7.02).

 - Late Breaking Papers: In line with our commitment to fostering the latest advancements and disseminating cutting-edge research, we invite you to submit your late-breaking papers to BHI 2023.

 Data Competition (click here for the complete list)

 - Integrating Artificial Intelligence (AI) methods and tools with Biomedical and Health Informatics (BHI) to combat Pandemics.

 Workshops (click here for the complete list)